Mange/rofi-emoji/README.md

 # Rofi emoji plugin

-An emoji selector plugin for Rofi that copies the selected emoji to the X11 CLIPBOARD on selection.
+An emoji selector plugin for Rofi that can either insert the emoji directly or copy it to the clipboard.

 ## Usage